 Codes of Practice Home

 Guidance for those affected by the Plant Protection Products (Sustainable Use) Regulations 2012

 Guidance on the safe use and storage of plant protection products already exists in two separate Codes of Practice below.
 New Codes of Practice may be issued in due course.
 In the meantime, although some of the underlying legislative framework has changed, the general guidance contained in the existing codes remains appropriate.

-This Guidance covers;
+This guidance covers;

-- obligations on those who use pesticides
+- obligations on those who use PPPs

-- obligations on those who supply pesticides
+- obligations on those who supply PPPs

 - the situation for advisors